-TAP has prevailed over almost insurmountable odds to prevent dangerous, corrupt and irresponsible people from destroying the Tamar Valley.
+TAP has prevailed over almost insurmountable odds to prevent dangerous, corrupt and irresponsible people from degrading the Tamar Valley in Tasmania.
 TAP uses imaginative and bold actions to defend Tasmania from Gunns, their successors and their political cronies.
 TAP provides a stimulating informaton forum in the Tamar Valley.

-TAP tracks wood chip exports from Bell Bay wharf 6.
-Ships loaded by 2 conveyors from ARTEC (Arnolds) chip mill.
-Tasmania's largest native forest wood chip exporter has no website.
+TAP tracks all wood chip exports from Bell Bay wharf 6.
+Ships are loaded by 2 conveyors from ARTEC chip mill.
+Tasmania's largest exporter of native forest wood chips has no website.